kubernetes/kops/docs/cluster_spec.md

     loadBalancer:
       type: Public
       subnets:
-        - name: subnet-a
+        - name: utility-subnet-a
           allocationID: eipalloc-222ghi789
 ```

 The specified Allocation ID's must already be created manually or external infrastructure as code, eg Terraform.
+You will need to place the loadBalanacer in the utility subnets for external connectivity.

 If you made a mistake or need to change subnets for any other reason, you're currently forced to manually delete the
 underlying ELB/NLB and re-run `kops update`.